tvs-dk/quick-add-outlook/README.md

 # if the event falls on a weekend, the user is asked if the event should be moved to the following Monday

-#If the PC is protected from running Powershell script, you can run this trusted script by the command:
+# If the PC is protected from running Powershell script, you can deactivate that by running the command
+Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser

+# Or write the following command.
+Followed by "Bypass"
+Set-ExecutionPolicy -Scope CurrentUser

+# or run only this trusted script by the command:
-powershell.exe -noprofile -executionpolicy bypass -file .\calendar.ps1
+# powershell.exe -noprofile -executionpolicy bypass -file .\calendar.ps1